2022 Nebraska gubernatorial election

-The 2022 Nebraska gubernatorial election took place on November 8, 2022, to elect the governor of Nebraska.
-Incumbent Republican Governor Pete Ricketts was term-limited and unable to seek a third term.
-In the general election, Republican Jim Pillen went on to win the gubernatorial election by a 23-point margin.
+The 2022 Nebraska gubernatorial election took place on November 8, 2022, to elect the next governor of the U.S. state of Nebraska.
+Incumbent Republican governor Pete Ricketts was term-limited and unable to seek a third term.
+In the general election, Republican Jim Pillen won the gubernatorial election by a 23-point margin.

 Nebraska's primary elections were held on May 10.
-Former University of Nebraska Board of Regents chair Jim Pillen won the Republican nomination, while state senator Carol Blood won the Democratic nomination.
+Pillen, the former University of Nebraska Board of Regents chair, won the Republican nomination, while state senator Carol Blood won the Democratic nomination.

-The race took on increased importance in October 2022, when U.S. Senator Ben Sasse announced he would resign and Ricketts said he would allow the winner of the 2022 gubernatorial election to appoint Sasse's replacement.
-In the end Jim Pillen appointed former Republican Governor Pete Ricketts in Sasse's place.
+The race took on increased importance in October 2022, when U.S. senator Ben Sasse announced he would resign and Ricketts said he would allow the winner of the gubernatorial election to appoint Sasse's replacement.
+In the end, Pillen appointed Ricketts to Sasse's seat.